Call for Abstracts was open until February 16. Late-breaking abstract submissions was open until May 31.

-- The poster should highlight the important parts of your study.
-It does not need to include every detail of the study or the complete abstract text, but rather should serve as a visual aid to effectively communicate your work to others (use charts, graphs, illustrations, and/or photographs as appropriate).
+- Your poster should highlight the important parts of your study/program and practice applications.
+It does not need to include every detail of the study or the complete abstract text, but rather it should serve as a visual aid to effectively communicate your work to others.

 The Academy of Nutrition and Dietetics maintains full control over the planning, content and implementation of all programs presented during the Food & Nutrition Conference & Expo™ (FNCE®), including the selection of speakers, moderators and faculty.
 The intent of FNCE® programs is to provide quality sessions focused on educational content free from commercial influence or bias.
 The Academy prohibits presentations that have as their purpose or effect promotion and/or advertising.
 This specifically includes pervasive or inappropriate use of brands, trademarks or logos.
 Presentations designed primarily as describing commercially marketed programs, publications or products will not be accepted or tolerated.
 To this end, program planners, session participants and sponsors are prohibited from engaging in scripting or targeting commercial or promotional points for specific emphasis, or other actions designed to infuse the overall content of the program with commercial or promotional messages.
 Statements made should not be viewed as, or considered representative of, any formal position taken on any product, subject, or issue by the Academy.
 It is the responsibility of the program planner to ensure compliance by all speakers.